Who we are

 Your rights under the GDPR

 Under GDPR data subjects have increased rights.
-Guidance on these rights is available here.
+The data subject rights are:

 - The right to be informed (Articles 12 – 14 of the GDPR);